Saturday, December 1, 2007

 Complete Recorded Works, Vol. 2 (1942-1944)

-Not only was Sister Rosetta Tharpe a very popular gospel singer in the 40's and 50's, she also played the
+Not only was Sister Rosetta Tharpe a very popular gospel singer in the 40's and 50's, she also played the guitar, including the intro to this song.

 Money Blues